 Siobhan Sutcliffe, PhD, ScM, MHS

-ScM, Johns Hopkins School of Hygiene and Public Health, Baltimore, MD, (Epidemiology/Infectious disease), 2001
+ScM, Johns Hopkins School of Hygiene and Public Health, Baltimore, MD, (Infectious Disease Epidemiology), 2001

 MHS, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD, (Biostatistics), 2004

-PhD, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD (Epidemiology/Infectious Disease), 2005
+PhD, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD (Infectious Disease Epidemiology), 2005

 Post Doctoral Education

-Post-doctoral work, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD (Epidemiology/Cancer), 2005-7.
+Post-doctoral fellowship, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD (Cancer Epidemiology), 2005-7

 Faculty, Master of Population Health Sciences (MPHS) Program

-In addition to her independent research, Dr. Sutcliffe regularly teams with clinicians, basic scientists, and social scientists to apply her epidemiologic expertise to a diverse array of research studies, including health outcomes studies, therapeutic and preventative clinical trials, mixed-methods studies, comparative effectiveness studies, translational studies, and biomarker studies.
+In addition to her independent research, Dr. Sutcliffe regularly teams with collaborators internal to Washington University and beyond to conduct diverse studies involving clinical outcomes, therapeutic and preventive clinical trials, mixed-methods studies, comparative effectiveness analyses, and translational and biomarker studies.

 600 S. Taylor Avenue